goddanao/php-czmq-legacy/README.md

 cd ..
 ```
 ## Usage
 still to come...
-Take a look at the php tests and at [CZMQ manual](http://czmq.zeromq.org/manual:_start)
+Take a look at the api, examples, php tests.